 Installation complains about a failure installing

 These problems are all caused by a bug in the hard disk driver of Windows 2000.
-After issuing a hard disk request, there is a race condition in the Windows driver code which leads to corruption if the operation completes too fast, i.e. the hardware interrupt from the IDE controller arrives too soon.
-With physical hardware, there is a guaranteed delay in most systems so the problem is usually hidden there (however it should be possible to reproduce it on physical hardware as well).
-In a virtual environment, it is possible for the operation to be done immediately (especially on very fast systems with multiple CPUs) and the interrupt is signaled sooner than on a physical system.
+After issuing a hard disk request, there is a race condition in the Windows driver code which leads to corruption if the operation completes too fast.
+For example, the hardware interrupt from the IDE controller arrives too soon.
+With physical hardware, there is a guaranteed delay in most systems so the problem is usually hidden there.
+However, it should be possible to also reproduce it on physical hardware.
+In a virtual environment, it is possible for the operation to be done immediately, especially on very fast systems with multiple CPUs, and the interrupt is signaled sooner than on a physical system.
 The solution is to introduce an artificial delay before delivering such interrupts.
 This delay can be configured for a VM using the following command:

 This sets the delay to one millisecond.
-In case this doesn't help, increase it to a value between 1 and 5 milliseconds.
+In case this does not help, increase it to a value between 1 and 5 milliseconds.
 Please note that this slows down disk performance.
-After installation, you should be able to remove the key (or set it to 0).
+After installation, you should be able to remove the key, or set it to 0.

-When Windows guests run into a kernel crash, they display the infamous bluescreen.
+When Windows guests run into a kernel crash, they display a bluescreen error.
 Depending on how Windows is configured, the information will remain on the screen until the machine is restarted or it will reboot automatically.
 During installation, Windows is usually configured to reboot automatically.
 With automatic reboots, there is no chance to record the bluescreen information which might be important for problem determination.

-VirtualBox provides a method of halting a guest when it wants to perform a reset.
-In order to enable this feature, issue the following command:
+Oracle VM VirtualBox provides a method of halting a guest when it wants to perform a reset.
+In order to enable this feature, use the following command:

-With Windows Vista, Microsoft dropped support for the AMD PCNet card that VirtualBox used to provide as the default virtual network card before version 1.6.0.
-For Windows Vista guests, VirtualBox now uses an Intel E1000 card by default.
+With Windows Vista, Microsoft dropped support for the AMD PCNet card that legacy versions of Oracle VM VirtualBox used to provide as the default virtual network card.
+For Windows Vista guests, Oracle VM VirtualBox now uses an Intel E1000 card by default.

-If, for some reason, you still want to use the AMD card, you need to download the PCNet driver from the AMD website (available for 32-bit Windows only).
-You can transfer it into the virtual machine using a shared folder, see (see the section called “Shared folders”).
+If, for some reason, you still want to use the AMD card, you need to download the PCNet driver from the AMD website.
+This driver is available for 32-bit Windows only.
+You can transfer it into the virtual machine using a shared folder.
+See Section 4.3, “Shared Folders”.

 The performance for accesses to shared folders from a Windows

-VirtualBox shared folders name service.
-To fix these delays, add the
+the Oracle VM VirtualBox shared folders name service.
+To fix these

 255.255.255.255 VBOXSVR #PRE 255.255.255.255 VBOXSRV #PRE